Texas college student wounds 14 in stabbing spree

-Garcia said at a press conference that an emergency call came in at 11:12 a.m. local time: "Male on the loose stabbing people."
+The suspect, identified as Lone Star College student Dylan Quick, 20, was charged with three counts of aggravated assault stemming from the rampage, carried out with a weapon described by the Harris County Sheriff's Department as a "razor-type knife."

-A 21-year-old male, a student at Lone Star College near Houston, was detained.
-Police did not release his name.
-Garcia declined to say what type of weapon the man used, although the injuries were mostly lacerations.
+Eyewitness accounts cited in local media reports on the attack said the weapon appeared to be a box-cutter or "exacto" knife.

-The campus, part of a Houston-area community college network, was on lockdown and being methodically searched by police.
+The campus, part of a Houston-area community college network, was placed on a security lockdown and closed for the remainder of the day.

-"This is a sprawling campus," Harris County Sheriff's Department spokesman Alan Bernstein said on CNN.
-"It will take a long time to get through all these buildings, to interview everybody."
+The northwest Houston campus where the attack occurred has about 20,000 students.

-Of the 14 injured, two were in critical condition, four in fair condition and eight others had minor injuries, Garcia said.
+According to a sheriff's department statement issued Tuesday night, Quick told investigators who questioned him that he had harbored fantasies of stabbing people to death since he was in elementary school, and that he had planned the attack for some time.

-Garcia said that students and faculty quickly responded to subdue the suspect.
+Of the 14 people known to have been injured, two were listed in critical condition, four in fair condition and eight others had minor injuries, Garcia said.

-Michael Chalfan, a student at the college, said that shortly after he arrived on campus on Tuesday, he saw police tasering the suspect, a student he recognized as a classmate in a drama class about a year ago.
+Garcia said that students and faculty in the vicinity quickly responded to subdue the suspect.

 "He dresses weird," Chalfan told reporters.

-The campus closed on Tuesday but would operate normally on Wednesday, said Rand Key, chief operating officer of the college system.
+Rand Key, chief operating officer of the college system, said the campus would reopen on Wednesday.

 In January, at another campus of Lone Star College in the Houston area, three people were shot.

-The Tuesday incident was the latest of several attacks at schools across the country in the last year.
+The Tuesday incident was the latest in a series of attacks at schools across the country during the past year.

-The most serious of those, a shooting in Newtown, Connecticut, last December, left 26 people dead including 20 elementary school children.
+The most deadly of those, a shooting rampage in Newtown, Connecticut, last December, left 26 people dead, including 20 children, at Sandy Hook Elementary School.

 In Taft, California, in January, a student armed with a shotgun opened fire at a high school, critically wounding a fellow student before two adult staff members talked the boy into giving up his weapon, and he was arrested.